pelotech/ot-sync-operator/README.md

-# ot-sync-operator
+# OT-sync-operator
-K8s operator designed to orchestrate the syncing of datavolumes required for workspace instances launched in OpenTerrian
+K8s operator designed to orchestrate the syncing of resources required for workspace instances launched in OpenTerrian

 ## Description
 This project is currently in active development and should be considered pre-alpha in its current state.